Lower Genitourinary Trauma Workup

 Retrograde urethrogram

-This is indicated prior to the insertion of a Foley catheter when urethral injury is suspected.
+Retrograde urethrography is indicated prior to the insertion of a Foley catheter when urethral injury is suspected.

 Urethrography is performed with water-soluble contrast material and preferably under fluoroscopy.
 If fluoroscopy is unavailable, multiple plain films are obtained with 10-mL injections of contrast material into the distal urethra.

 Extravasated contrast material indicates urethral trauma.
-See the image below.
+(See the image below.)

 Obtain and view anteroposterior and lateral radiographs of the lower abdominal area; obtain identical views after the patient empties his or her bladder.
 Latter views provide information about posterior extraperitoneal injuries that may not be detected when the bladder is full.